-In a later section (Section 10.3), we will see that the lubridate package (Spinu et al., 2020) provides more convenient functions for the same tasks and goes beyond the base R functionality in providing several notions of time spans.
+In a later section (Section 10.3), we will see that the lubridate package (Spinu, Grolemund, & Wickham, 2021) provides more convenient functions for the same tasks and goes beyond the base R functionality in providing several notions of time spans.

-This chapter is called “Time data”, but dates and times are different notions.
-When explicating our common-sense understanding of the terms “date” and “time”, we can distinguish between them as follows:
+This chapter is called “Dates and times,” but dates and times are different concepts.
+When explicating our common-sense understanding of the terms “date” and “time,” we can distinguish between them as follows:

-A date denotes a particular day, which denotes a time span or period of time that has a beginning and an end.
+A date denotes a particular day, which denotes a time span or period of time that has a beginning and a different end.
 Although its exact demarcations and duration can be controversial, we typically think of a date as a 24-hour period of time at a particular location.

 A time denotes a particular instant or moment within a longer period of time.
 Thus, a time is typically thought of as a point within a day.
-Whereas a day is 24 hours long, a point in time has no duration.
-Measuring and reporting times inevitably raises issues about conventions (e.g., AM/PM), precision (e.g., minutes, seconds, milliseconds), and location (e.g., time shifts and zones).
+Whereas a typical day is 24 hours long, a point in time has no duration (i.e., its beginning and end are identical).
+Measuring and reporting times inevitably raises many issues about conventions (e.g., AM/PM), precision (e.g., minutes, seconds, milliseconds), and location (e.g., time shifts and zones).